 // my conversation is minimal //

 The other day..
 Someone whom I have been very close told me the surprising fact..
 He said..
 “For all these times..
-I’ve never heard you swear at anyone intentionally.. not a single word (except for that one word when we were joking around!)”
+I’ve never heard you swear at anyone intentionally, not a single word (except for that one word when we were joking around!)”
 Really..
 I’ve never thought about this before..
-How could it be possible?
-But I take it as a compliment anyway. :) I also dislike small talks… Though I love people, I think parties in general are boring, particularly with those whom I have little/nothing in common.
-I find myself easily distracted with the conversations I have no interest (like gossiping about others/celebrities or boasting too much about themselves and totally ignoring the presence of others).
+How could that be possible?
+But I take it as a compliment anyway!
+I also dislike small talks… Though I love people, I think parties in general are boring, particularly with those whom I have little/nothing in common.
+I find myself easily distracted with the conversations I have no interest (like gossiping about others/celebrities, boasting too much about themselves, or totally ignoring the presence of others).
 Hence, I’ve been told all the time that I’m quiet and reserved.. seeing that most of the time, I would just smile and sit in silence.
 If that happens, by now you probably know how I feel..
 ‘I think a lot, but I don’t say much.’ ― Anne Frank

 // my mindset is minimal //